J4ninja/johntechtalks/content/pin.md

 “Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand.”
 — Martin Fowler

+“It works on my machine.”
+— Every developer, ever